Alpe d'Huez

 free ride skiing

-Although Alpe d'Huez is best known for downhill skiing, it also deservers praise when it comes to cross-country skiing.
-Lovers of the discipline will find more than 50km of slopes at the foot of the Grandes Rousses.
+While Alpe d'Huez is famous for downhill skiing, it also offers commendable opportunities for cross-country skiing.
+Enthusiasts will find over 50 km of trails at the base of the Grandes Rousses.

-For beginner cross-country skiers, three routes are particularly suitable:
+For beginner cross-country skiers, three routes are especially suitable.

-• the Huez loop and its 10km round trip in a peaceful setting,
+• the Nordic Park and its 1 km trip in a peaceful setting for first-timers to get comfortable

-• the loop of Poutran which will take you 10 km through mountain lakes, with splendid views of the white-clad peaks.
+• the Boucle de Poutran which will take you 10 km through mountain lakes, with splendid views of the white-clad peaks.

-Longer and more technical, the Boucle des Lacs will take you from Lac Besson to the Alpette, along lakes Carrelet and Faucille.
-You will then take advantage of the 20 km of slopes at an altitude of more than 2000 meters to admire the view of the snow-covered peaks of the Grandes Rousses and Belledona mountains.
-A real physical challenge!
+The Boucle des Lacs is a longer and more technical route that takes you from Lac Besson to Alpette, passing by lakes Carrelet and Faucille.
+Along the way, you can enjoy 20 kilometres of slopes at an altitude of over 2,000 metres, providing sensational views of the snow-covered peaks of the Grandes Rousses and Belledonne mountains.
+It's a real physical challenge!

 A person cross-country skiing on a snowy track through a dense pine forest. they are wearing a blue jacket and black pants.